liadensam/Module1-GroupProject/README.md

 --

 ### Technologies:
-For the structure and design of this website we used HTML and CSS All Designs were made in Fimga and Illustrator
+For the structure and design of this website we used HTML and CSS.
+All Designs were made in Fimga and Illustrator

 ### Licence